petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 This `RoutingStrategy` only works with Pool routers, so we'll cover it in the next lesson.

 ### Special `Router` messages
-Regardless of its `RoutingStrategy`, there are two special types of messages that you can send to a `Router` to cause special behavior.
+Regardless of its `RoutingStrategy`, there are a few special messages that you can send to a `Router` to cause certain behaviors.

 #### `Broadcast`
 Sending a `Broadcast` message to a non-`Broadcast` router makes the router act like a `BroadcastRouter` for that single message.
 After the message is processed, the router will return to its normal `RoutingStrategy`.